Sustainability

 Idle Free Resources

-(Please contact Utah Clean Cities for Idle-Free signs and resources if you are outside of Salt Lake City).
+Please contact Utah Clean Cities for Idle-Free signs and resources if you are outside the Salt Lake City boundaries.

 Breathe Utah also has Idle-Free resources, including an Air Quality Curriculum guide that can be used by teachers in bringing idle-free awareness to their schools.

 Do you have an idling complaint about a location in Salt Lake City which has pervasive idling?
-Let us know here.
+Fill out the Parking Illegally request on mySLC.

 Addressing an Idling Vehicle